 - Customer interviews or a product validation survey.
 An elaborate list of product validation questions delivered to the right audience can give a lot of answers.

 - Landing page.
 It is a beta test of the future product with its main ideas.
 To get data to validate the product, you can either drive organic traffic to the landing page or launch paid new product advertisement.
-We will help you figure out the best way to proceed according to your time and budget frames.
+We will help you figure out the best way to proceed according to your time, product vision and budget frames.

 - Prototype.
 Clickable rapid prototype in the hands of your end-user is one of the best ways to get feedback and data from users and stakeholders.
 If the prototype is good enough, it can serve as an MVP later.